 The WORD in Other Words by Fr Carlos Macatanga SVD (Canada)

-Friday Week 2 Lent
+Friday 2nd Week of Lent

 My reflection centers on the attitude of the tenants.
 The landowner entrusted them with his property hoping that they would be responsible stewards.
 But in the end, because of their greed they also killed the son of the landowner in order to grab the vineyard and its produce.

 Pope Francis warns us with these words: “What is destructive is not “money” but the attitude called greed!”
 We need money to live and survive but inordinate greed for money destroys our humanity.